-To complete your Major Work Plan, go to the Sophomore Plan in your Virtual Bryn Mawr Student Center.
+To complete your Major Work Plan, go to the Sophomore Plan in your BIONIC Student Center.
 You may want to refer to your selected major's webpage on major requirements as a reference.

 Click here for instructions for completing your Major Work Plan.

 Study Abroad: If you are interested in studying abroad, review the information on the Study Abroad website, make sure to meet the early deadlines for completing Sophomore Planning, and make sure that your on-line Major Work Plan reflects your intention to study away from the college for one semester or, in special circumstances, for a year.

 Major Declaration Appointment:

 At your Major Declaration Appointment, your major adviser will have access to your completed Major Work Plan, your Sophomore Essay, and your College-Wide Requirements Plan (note, however, these additional forms are not required for the meeting with your Major Advisor).
 He or she will talk through your plans, suggest changes, provide alternatives, help you think through the pros and cons of various options—in short, try to make sure that the plan you’ve put together is good for you.